by

 the bearings making the noise, it was the chain slapping the pulley,

 only in a manner that made a lot of noise.
-Nothing was out of line at
+Nothing was out of line

-the noise.
+at least change the noise.
 It made the drivetrain almost silent again!”

 Thanks